axonivy/dev.axonivy.com/src/app/pages/news/13.2/03-designers.md

 ## Designers {#designers}

-Axon Ivy 13.2 delivers major improvements to the overall design experience across both of our design environments:
+The latest updates deliver significant improvements to the overall design experience across both environments:

 - **NEO Designer**: the web-based, intuitive tool for business technologists
-- **PRO Designer (VS Code Extension)**: the professional development environment for experienced developers
+- **PRO Designer (VS Code Extension)**: development environment for experienced developers

-All new features listed below are available in **both** NEO and the VS Code PRO Designer, ensuring a unified and consistent design experience for every role.
+All new features are available in both tools, ensuring a consistent experience for all roles.

-- **CMS Editor Enhancements**: A smoother multilingual editing workflow, now with integrated translation capabilities.
+- **CMS Editor Enhancements**: Improved multilingual editing with integrated translation.

-- **Form Editor Enhancements**: Support for lazy data models, listener properties, component conversion with preserved properties, and unified dialog framework enables richer, more responsive UI development.
-Column widths can also be controlled and previewed directly in the editor.
+- **Form Editor Enhancements**: Support for lazy data models, listener properties, component conversion with preserved settings, a unified dialog framework, and direct control of column widths for richer, more responsive UIs.

-- **New XHTML Editor**: Smart code completion, validation, and contextual hover information make XHTML for HTML Dialog editing faster and more reliable.
+- **New XHTML Editor**: Smart code completion, validation, and contextual hover information improve speed and reliability.

-- **Generate from Data**: Entity Form generation from databases accelerates the generation of UIs for master data editing and ensures visual consistency without manual boilerplate.
+- **Generate from Data**: Automatic entity form generation from databases accelerates UI creation and ensures visual consistency.

-- **Improved Configuration & Inscription Experience**: A unified improvement that streamlines configuration tasks, organizes related settings into tabs, and provides better defaults and more intuitive configuration elements.
+- **Improved Configuration & Inscription Experience**: Streamlined configuration with better defaults, tab-based settings, and more intuitive controls.

-- **Process Modeling Refinements**: Enhanced copy/paste (including text and images), more intuitive insert actions, and improved undo/redo make modeling smoother and more efficient.
+- **Process Modeling Refinements**: Enhanced copy/paste, smoother insert actions, and improved undo/redo for more efficient modeling.

-- **BPMN-2 Import Improvements**: Importing BPMN-2 diagrams has been improved, making migration from BPMN modeling tools more reliable and preserving semantic fidelity.
-Standard BPMN icons can now also be applied directly in the model.
+- **BPMN-2 Import Improvements**: More reliable BPMN-2 imports with better semantic accuracy and support for standard BPMN icons.

-- **NEO Designer Updates**: NEO receives usability refinements and an integrated Runtime Log View for quicker diagnostics while designing and testing processes.
+- **NEO Designer Updates**: Usability improvements and a new integrated Runtime Log View for faster diagnostics during design and testing.

 <div class="short-links">
     <a href="${docBaseUrl}/neo-designer/index.html"